rainbowdashlabs/chojodev/docs/blog/posts/gradle_sharing_dependencies.md

 ## Project Setup

-We have two projects which are named `ProjectA` and `ProjectB` for simplicity.
+We have two projects which are named `Project A` and `Project B` for simplicity.
-In the end `ProjectA` will implement code and functions that are used by `ProjectB`.
+In the end `Project A` will implement code and functions that are used by `Project B`.

 Since this is the more complex setup we're going to start with this.

-### ProjectA - The Provider
+### Project A - The Provider

-`ProjectA` will provide code accessed by `ProjectB`.
+`Project A` will provide code accessed by `Project B`.
 That means we need to do several things:

-- Create a new gradle project named `ProjectA`
+- Create a new gradle project named `Project A`
-- Add some logic/code to it, that we want to use in `ProjectB`
+- Add some logic/code to it, that we want to use in `Project B`
 - Publish our project into our local maven repository

 Let's start with the setup itself.